mozilla-spidermonkey/jsparagus/js-quirks.md

 In a recursive descent parser, you have to tell the lexer which goal symbol to use every time you ask for a token.
-And you have to make sure, if you look ahead at a token, but *don't* consume it, and fall back on another path that can accept a *RegularExpressionLiteral* or *DivPunctuator*, that you did not initially lex it incorrectly.
+And you have to make sure, if you look ahead at a token, but *don’t* consume it, and fall back on another path that can accept a *RegularExpressionLiteral* or *DivPunctuator*, that you did not initially lex it incorrectly.
 We have assertions for this and it is a bit of a nightmare when we have to touch it (which is thankfully rare).
-Part of the problem is that the token you're peeking ahead at might not be part of the same production at all.
+Part of the problem is that the token you’re peeking ahead at might not be part of the same production at all.
 Thanks to ASI, it might be the start of the next statement, which will be parsed in a faraway part of the Parser.